Ab initio Quantum Simulation of Strongly Correlated Materials with Quantum Embedding: Results and discussion

-\subsection{Spin polarized states of the hydrogen chain}
+\subsubsection{Spin polarized states of the hydrogen chain.}

 We first perform numerical simulations on the one-dimensional equidistant hydrogen chain~(1D-H).
 As a simple but useful model, 1D-H is regarded as a good starting point to understand more complex systems~\cite{sinitskiyStrongCorrelation2010,stellaStrongElectronic2011,SolutionManyElectron2017}.
-In this part, we use a spin-unrestricted UCCSD \textit{ansatz} in VQE as quantum computing~(QC) solver integrated with DMET scheme to study the spin polarized 1D-H. The initial guess for the spin density is an antiferromagnetic state where the adjacent hydrogen atoms have opposite spins.
-In our calculations, each unit cell containing two hydrogen atoms is treated as the fragment~(defined as a unit cell embedding throughout this article).
+In this part, we use a spin-unrestricted UCCSD \textit{ansatz} in VQE as quantum computing~(QC) solver integrated with DMET scheme to study the spin polarizability of 1D-H. {Both antiferromagnetic and non-spin polarized initial guesses were used to determine the non-magnetic ground-state with the lowest energy.
+The potential energy curve of the ground-state is depicted in the provided in Fig.{~\ref{fig:HChain}}(b).} In our calculations, each unit cell containing two hydrogen atoms is treated as the fragment~(defined as a unit cell embedding throughout this work).

-Fig.~5(a) shows that the difference between the total energies calculated using QC solver~(QC-DMET) and CCSD solver~(CCSD-DMET) for the embedding system is negligible for this system.
-The deviation from \textbf{k}-CCSD gets larger with the increasing number of \textbf{k}-points as shown in Fig. S1(b).
-Noticeably, the results are considerately improved by the self-consistent fitting of the correlation potential, especially around the stretched region where D(H-H) $\geq$ 1.0 \rAA.

-In Fig.~\ref{fig:HChain}, the EOS of 1D-H calculated by sc-DMET with QC solver is presented.
-As the distance between two hydrogen atoms increases, the energy curve becomes flat and the spin density on the hydrogen atom gets larger.
+{In Fig.~{\ref{fig:HChain}}(b) and (c) show the total energy and spin-density of 1D-H calculated by QC solver~(QC-DMET).
+As the distance between two hydrogen atoms increases, the energy curves become flat and the spin density on the hydrogen atom increases}.
 This indicates that the system acts more like isolated atoms with a weak coupling between the hydrogen atoms.
-As the system is compressed, the spin polarization vanishes.
-For the 1x1x11 \textbf{k}-mesh, the phase transition occurs at $ca.$ 0.75 \AA, which is consistent with the previous studies, 0.85 \rAA~\cite{HChain_PRX} and 0.5-0.75 \rAA~\cite{JCTC_HChain}.
-It is also noted that the stretched regions with
+As the system is compressed, the spin polarization vanishes. {The transition from antiferromagnetic to non-spin polarized occurs approximately at 0.45 \AA~for the 1$\times$1$\times$45 \textbf{k}-mesh.
+We have also compared our finding to those of previous studies and found them to be consistent, as detailed in section II of electronic supplementary information~(ESI).}

+{We assess the accuracy of our method by comparing the DMET energies obtained with QC solvers to those from fully classical calculations.
+As shown in Fig.~{\ref{fig:HChain}}(d), the difference between the total energies calculated by o-DMET using QC solver and FCI solver is negligible for the compressed region where D(H-H) $\leq$ 1.0 \AA.
+The disparity between classical and quantum solver increases as the hydrogen chain is stretched.
+It is worth noting that the sc-DMET method performs better than the o-DMET method in all scenarios as shown in Fig.~{\ref{fig:HChain}}(e).
+In particular, the results of sc-DMET exhibit a smaller classical-quantum deviation compared to those of o-DMET.
+Further analysis of the energy difference between the solvers can be found in section II in ESI.}